benjholl/arduino-raiminer-api/README.md

 RaiMinerApi rai(client, xrb_adress);
 MinerStats stats = rai.Withdraw();
 ```
-tries to withdraw your mined XRB to your Wallet.
-Note that withdrawals are limited to one per hour, 1 uxrb minimum.
+tries to withdraw your mined uXRB to your Wallet.
+Note that withdrawals are limited to one per two hours, 10 uXRB minimum.
 You will get a MinerWithdraw Object as response:
 ```
 struct MinerWithdraw{